 Accessibility catchments for different types of provision can be used to identify communities not currently served by existing facilities.
-It is recognised that factors that underpin catchment areas can vary from person to person.
+It is recognised that factors that underpin catchment areas can vary from person to person and from location to location.
 For the purposes of this process this problem is overcome by accepting the concept of 'effective catchments', defined as the distance that would typically be expected to be travelled by most users.